riham/riham.github.io/concepts/loadbalancing.md

 Once traffic to your service increases beyond the capacity of a single server, client requests start failing.
 That's when we start thinking about distributing the traffic across multiple servers.

-This distribution of traffic is what we can load balancing Next we explore the mechanisms for load balancing.
+This distribution of traffic is what we can load balancing.

+Next we explore the mechanisms for load balancing.

 <h2>